Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Stanley Cup Semifinals Game 2: Odds, total, moneyline and other Vegas lines

-Game 2 of the Stanley Cup Semifinals at PNC Arena features the Carolina Hurricanes and the Florida Panthers squaring off at 8:00 PM on Saturday, May 20 ET, broadcast on TNT.
-The Panthers lead the series 1-0.
-The Panthers are underdogs (+130) against the Hurricanes (-155).
+Game 2 of the Stanley Cup Semifinals at PNC Arena on Saturday, May 20 showcases the Carolina Hurricanes and the Florida Panthers squaring off at 8:00 PM ET on TNT.
+The Panthers lead 1-0 in the series.
+Bookmakers favor the Hurricanes in this matchup, assigning them -155 odds on the moneyline against the Panthers (+130).

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.
 Click here to sign up!